tjthejuggler/tail/wallpaper_slideshow/README.md

 - **File Browser**: Browse and select image files directly within the notes interface
 - **Tabbed Interface**: Access history, notes, and settings in a single window
 - **Dolphin Integration**: Right-click on image files in Dolphin to add notes directly
+- **KDE Mouse Shortcuts**: Control the slideshow with mouse buttons using custom KDE shortcuts
+- **Instant Wallpaper Tracking**: Efficiently tracks the current wallpaper for instant access when adding notes

 ## Getting Started